angus-grant/node-red-contrib-sensor-dynamic-ds18b20/README.md

 ## Features

 * Click the "Retrieve sensors" button
-* This will hit the http://127.0.0.1:1880/sensors/1wire/ API provided by th eunderlying DS18B20 module
+* This will hit the http://127.0.0.1:1880/sensors/1wire/ API provided by the underlying DS18B20 module
 * Sensor id's will be loaded into the drop-down menu
 * The sample flow writes the selected id to a global variable
-* This global variabl eis written to the "msg.sensorid" property of the node-red-contrib-sensor-dynamic-ds18b20 module.
+* This global variable is written to the "msg.sensorid" property of the node-red-contrib-sensor-dynamic-ds18b20 module.
 * This then reads the temp value from that sensor
 * No more defining temp sensor id's in design mode, you can allocate them dynamically in the UI